THE NATION CLASSROOM

 MODULE EIGHT: 1991-Present

 This module looks at events of the period 1991 to the present day.
 It touches on positive developments, such as the black-pride outpouring of the Million Man March of 1995; the presidential campaign of Barack Obama in 2007 – 2008 and the meaning of Obama’s victory in 2008; and the opening of the African-American History Museum on the Federal Mall in Washington, D.C., in 2015.
 The material also examines the Rodney King beating of 1991 and the riots that occurred in 1992 after police officers were acquitted on all charges in the King case; the white-supremacist murder of nine church members in Charleston, SC; and the growing awareness of law-enforcement killings of black Americans that led to the Black Lives Matter movement.
+Students and teachers have links to PDFs of every article cited in the document section.

 Students work with this content to hone the skills necessary for the DBQ portion of the AP US History exam.
 The practice DBQ to be answered in this module is: Assess the validity of this statement: Despite the many acts of racism reported across the United States in the years before, during, and after the election of Barack Obama in 2008, his victory as the first African-American president in U.S. history was a sign that the nation had entered a new era in race relations.